st-one-io/node-red-contrib-s7/README.md

  - "Optimized block access" must be disabled for the DBs we want to access ([image](http://snap7.sourceforge.net/snap7_client_file/db_1500.bmp))
  - In the "Protection" section of the CPU Properties, enable the "Permit access with PUT/GET" checkbox ([image](http://snap7.sourceforge.net/snap7_client_file/cpu_1500.bmp))

-## Wishlist
-- Perform data type validation on the variables list, preventing errors on the runtime

 ## Bugs and enhancements

-Please share your ideas and experiences on the [Node-RED forum](https://discourse.nodered.org/), or open an issue on the [page of the project on GitHub](https://github.com/netsmarttech/node-red-contrib-s7)
+Please share your ideas and experiences on the [Node-RED forum](https://discourse.nodered.org/), or open an issue on the [page of the project on GitHub](https://github.com/st-one-io/node-red-contrib-s7)

 ## License
-Copyright: (c) 2016-2020, Smart-Tech, Guilherme Francescon Cittolin <guilherme.francescon@netsmarttech.com>
+Copyright: (c) 2016-2020, ST-One Ltda., Guilherme Francescon Cittolin <guilherme@st-one.io>

 GNU General Public License v3.0+ (see [LICENSE](LICENSE) or https://www.gnu.org/licenses/gpl-3.0.txt)